Sales Management in times of Artificial Intelligence – Five tips to redefine B2B Sales

 Tip 1: Integrating artificial intelligence in your sales process?
 Take care of your people.

-Sales executives and salespeople are a precious resource that should not be wasted.
+Succesful executives do not waste the time of their salesforce, a limited and valuable resource.
 Companies have invested heavily in their hiring, training and development.
 They play a decisive role in building and maintaining the trust of the B2B customer.
 When they leave a company, valuable knowledge and experience are forever gone.

 Soon half of all B2B sales transactions are to be done over e-commerce.
 Not later, 85 % of customer contacts will be managed by a machine.
 What role do organisations will have for their salespeople?
 What skills will they need?